 Seymour’s annual Reginald program presents great performances from some of Australia’s leading small and independent arts companies all in the intimate surrounds of the Reginald Theatre.

-The 2017 Reginald Season begins with a new production of The Trouble with Harry by Lachlan Philpott, presented by Seymour Centre in partnership with Siren Theatre and Mardi Gras.
-The Trouble with Harry re-imagines the true case of Eugenia Falleni AKA Harry Crawford, a father, husband and alleged murderer that scandalised 1920s Sydney exploring ideas of gender, perversion and complicity.
+The 2017 Reginald Season began with a new production of The Trouble with Harry (16 Feb – 3 Mar) by Lachlan Philpott, presented by Seymour Centre in partnership with Siren Theatre and Mardi Gras.
+The Trouble with Harry re-imagined the true case of Eugenia Falleni AKA Harry Crawford, a father, husband and alleged murderer that scandalised 1920s Sydney exploring ideas of gender, perversion and complicity.

-There are few Australian plays in recent times that have been marked equally by great success and controversy as Nick Enright’s Blackrock.
-Relative to students and adults, we’re looking forward to this Australian classic arriving in March.
+There are few Australian plays in recent times that have been marked equally by great success and controversy as Nick Enright’s Blackrock (9 – 25 March).
+This Australian classic was popular with both students and our general public audiences.

-Our resident company, Sport for Jove Theatre, are back in 2017 with a number of fabulous productions, including a collaboration with She Said Theatre, Fallen.
+Our resident company, Sport for Jove Theatre, are back in 2017 with a number of fabulous productions, including a collaboration with She Said Theatre, Fallen (5 – 22 April).
 Inspired by the history of Urania Cottage, a home for “fallen” women founded by Charles Dickens, this imaginative new Australian work asks what happens when the promise of a clean slate is built on the suppression of the past.

 The Reginald Season is proudly supported by the SBW Foundation.